The Most Beautiful Voyage in the World

 Title Sequence

-This sequence begins in the unclear, mysterious ocean depths.
-One by one, bubbles drift up, gradually getting bigger and bigger until they dominate the screen.
-The darkness shifts to a writhing organic mass striking a sense of unease.
-The bubbles slowly drift away revealing a small black dot sinking and spiralling down towards the bottom.
+The sequence opens in the murky, mysterious depths of the ocean.
+Bubbles begin to drift upward, gradually growing larger and larger until they dominate the screen.
+The darkness then shifts into a writhing, organic mass that evokes a sense of unease.
+The bubbles slowly drift away, revealing a small black dot sinking and spiralling down towards the depths.

-As the picture zooms out, two white masses grow getting closer and closer—but they do not seem to touch.
-When the tether finally snaps, the image becomes inverted followed by a rapid montage of ink disintegrating reflecting the character’s emotions of dealing with a sense of powerlessness and anxiety.
-A cruise ship slowly drifts by from the top of the screen to the bottom.
-In its wake, is the title.
+As the picture zooms out, two white masses grow closer and closer—but they do not seem to touch.
+When the tether finally snaps, the image inverts, followed by a rapid montage of ink disintegrating, reflecting the character’s emotions of powerlessness and anxiety.
+A cruise ship slowly drifts from the top of the screen to the bottom.
+In its wake, the title appears.

-Everything that has just been experienced is encapsulated on that tiny little vessel.
+Everything that has just been experienced is encapsulated in that tiny vessel.

 Music Credits: 'New Day' by Wirebeats (Cinematic Scenes, 2022).